Home Hands-on DDD and Event Sourcing [1/6] - Project's overview

 │

-It holds some abstractions and implementations for infrastructure to be used by all microservices, such as HTTP communication, message streaming using Kafka, Event Sourcing using MartenDB and lots of third-party NuGet packages, making it conveniently easy to upgrade package versions to all underlying references.
+• Core.Infrastructure: It holds some abstractions and implementations for infrastructure to be used across all microservices, such as authentication, message streaming using Kafka, Event Sourcing using MartenDB and lots of third-party packages.

-The docker-compose.dcproj is a project containing the docker-compose.yml file, with all the definitions for containers, ports, paths for Dockerfiles and, what we need to run everything within docker containers as I intended.
+• docker-compose The docker-compose.dcproj is a project containing the docker-compose.yml file, with all the definitions for containers, ports, paths for Dockerfiles and what we need to run everything within docker.

 Inside the microservices